j-hive/morphfits/README.md

 # MorphFITS
-MorphFITS is a morphology fitter program for Python.
+MorphFITS is J-HIVE's morphology fitter program for Python.

 In its current iteration, it contains GalWrap, a wrapper for GALFIT, for JWST data.